Efficient Implementation of a Single-Qutrit Gate Set via Coherent Control

-Thus, the exact form of each matrix element $U_{ij}$ ($i,j = 1,2,3$) in the time-evolution operator can be derived analytically via the SU(3) Lie algebra relations \cite{zhang2022robust,zhang2024high}.
-For a given evolution period $T$, the outcome $|U_{ij}| = 1/\sqrt{3}$ is achieved for all indices $i$ and $j$.
+where the exact form of each matrix element $U_{ij}$ ($i,j = 0,1,2$) can be derived analytically via the SU(3) Lie algebra relations \cite{zhang2022robust,zhang2024high}.
+For a given evolution period $T$, there always exist appropriate choices of $\Omega_{1,2}$ and $\Delta$ such that the outcome $|U_{ij}| = 1/\sqrt{3}$ is achieved for all indices $i$ and $j$.
 In this scenario, the qutrit H gate can be represented as the time-evolution operator $U(T)$ sandwiched between two phase gates, $U_{d_{1}}$ and $U_{d_{2}}$, i.e. $\mathrm{H} = U_{d_{1}} \cdot U(T) \cdot U_{d_{2}}$ \cite{shlyakhov2018quantum}.
-For practical applications, it is essential that the control pulses start and end at zero amplitude, ensuring compatibility with experimental hardware.
-We therefore suggest the widely used chirped pulses for the qutrit H gate implementation.
-As depicted in the up panel of Fig.~\ref{fig:1}(c), the parameters feature a classical cosine-shaped envelopes, ensuring zero-amplitude boundary conditions.
+However, for practical applications, it is essential that the control pulses start and end at zero amplitude, ensuring compatibility with experimental hardware.
+Note that the analytical framework of Eq.~(\ref{eq:exp}) remains valid for time-dependent pulses provided that $\Omega_{1,2}(t)$ and $\Delta(t)$ share a common temporal envelope.
+We therefore suggest the widely used phase-modulated chirped pulses to implement the qutrit H gate, where $\Omega_{1,2}(t)$ and $\Delta(t)$ feature cosine-shaped envelopes, as depicted in the left panel of Fig.~\ref{fig:1}(b); see the Appendix A for details.

-Qutrit X gate exhibits the well-known chiral properties such as population transfer along the cyclic pathway $\ket{0} \to \ket{1} \to \ket{2} \to \ket{0}$, indicating that its physical implementation requires a system in which time-reversal symmetry (TRS) is broken \cite{roushan2017chiral,shapira2023quantum}.
-Since any real-valued, time-independent Hamiltonian inherently preserves TRS, the general time-independent Hamiltonian cannot be used to implement the qutrit X gate.
-We then turn to the case where the Rabi frequencies are time-dependent.
-Without loss of generality, we focus on the single-photon resonant regime, viz. $\Delta = 0$, in which the corresponding dynamical Lewis-Riesenfeld (LR) invariant $I(t)$ \cite{lewis1969,chen2011lewis}, satisfying $ \partial I(t) / \partial t + i/\hbar [ H(t), I(t) ] = 0 $, has previously been extensively discussed in state preparation \cite{chen2012engineering,GueryOdelin2019,yu2025quantum}.
-Here, we further point out that the LR invariant theory enables the derivation of the time-evolution operator, which can be expressed as
+The qutrit X gate exhibits the well-known chiral property of population transfer along the cyclic pathway $\ket{0} \to \ket{1} \to \ket{2} \to \ket{0}$, indicating that its physical implementation requires the breaking of time-reversal symmetry (TRS) \cite{roushan2017chiral,shapira2023quantum}.
+Since such real-valued time-independent Hamiltonians inherently preserve TRS, they are insufficient for implementing the X gate.
+We then turn to the time-dependent case.
+For simplicity, we focus on the single-photon resonant regime, viz. $\Delta = 0$, in which the corresponding dynamical Lewis-Riesenfeld (LR) invariant $I(t)$ \cite{lewis1969,chen2011lewis}, satisfying $ \partial I(t) / \partial t + i/\hbar [ H(t), I(t) ] = 0 $, has previously been extensively discussed in state preparation \cite{chen2012engineering,GueryOdelin2019,yu2025quantum}.
+Here, we leverage the LR invariant theory to explicitly derive the qutrit time-evolution operator: